Skip to main content

 With high profile stories concerning climate change, air pollution as well as mental and physical wellbeing in the forefront of many people’s minds, one way to bring about a positive change is to think about how we travel.

-According to the Bikeability Trust, if just one parent and child chose not to drive to school all year round this could save almost half a tonne of CO2 being released into the atmosphere.
+According to the Bikeability Trust, if just one parent and child chose not to drive to school all year round, this could save almost half a tonne of CO2 being released into the atmosphere.
 Imagine the impact that could be achieved if every child in your school who is currently driven made an active journey for all or just part of the way!

 Fewer car journeys would also contribute to reducing the nitrogen oxides and air pollution particulates associated with traffic as well as alleviating the congestion and aggravation caused by cars parking outside the school gate.
 Furthermore, encouraging walking, cycling or scooting also provides the opportunity for increased physical activity and improved mental health.

-Section 508A of the Education Act places a general duty on local authorities to promote the use of sustainable travel and transport, with further details given in the Department for Education home to school travel and transport guidance
+Section 508A of the Education Act places a general duty on local authorities to promote the use of sustainable travel and transport, with further details given in the Department for Education home to school travel and transport guidance.

 The authority’s Sustainable Modes of Travel Strategy utilises Modeshift STARS as a means of promoting sustainable travel to school through the development of a travel plan which recognises and rewards schools who have shown excellence in supporting cycling, walking and other forms of sustainable and active travel.